(919) 752-3088

 North Carolina law generally treats “illicit sexual behavior” or adultery as voluntary sexual acts between a married person and someone other than their spouse.
 Direct proof of the act is not always available, so courts often look at whether there is evidence of both an inclination toward such a relationship and an opportunity to engage in it.

-For example, repeated romantic or sexual communications can suggest inclination.
-Combined with evidence that your spouse spent time alone with another person under circumstances where sexual activity could reasonably occur, they may point to opportunity.
-Circumstantial evidence, such as hotel receipts, travel records, or witness observations, can sometimes support an allegation.
-This holds true even without a direct admission.
+For example, repeated romantic or sexual communications, combined with evidence that your spouse and another person spent time alone together under circumstances where sexual activity could reasonably have occurred, may be used to suggest both inclination and opportunity.
+Circumstantial evidence—such as hotel receipts, travel records, or witness observations—can sometimes be used to support an allegation, even if there is no direct admission.

 An attorney can help evaluate whether the information you have is likely to meet the legal standard that North Carolina courts apply.